How “Charge Offs” Affect Your Finances (Even If You Pay Your Bills On Time)

 Note that it’s the lender who gets to decide whether to write-off a debt as being uncorrectable.
 You may have lost your job six months ago and not made a payment since.
 But you really plan on making one next month.
 That doesn’t prevent the lender from writing off the debt.

-On the other hand, in approximately 50% of the cases, charge offs occur when a borrower declares bankruptcy.
-Between one and 1.5 million people declare bankruptcy each year.
-Their bankruptcy triggers the charge off.
+On the other hand, many charge offs occur when a borrower declares bankruptcy.
+A bankruptcy triggers the charge off.

 How Does a Charge Off Impact Your Credit?